 Each year, UCAS and universities and colleges are under strict embargo arrangements, through signed results embargo agreements with the Scottish Qualifications Authority (SQA) and the Joint Council for Qualifications (JCQ).
-The dates for 2021 will be confirmed closer to results days and published on ucas.com/advisers.
+The dates for the embargo period will be confirmed closer to results days and published on ucas.com/advisers.

-Each embargo period allows universities and colleges to prepare for the publication of examination results, so as many potential students as possible learn of their decisions by the official publication date through Track.
+The results embargo period allows universities and colleges to prepare for the publication of examination results, so as many potential students as possible learn of their decisions by the official publication date through their application.
 This time also allows you, as teachers, advisers, and exam centres, to plan for the publication date.

-During both embargo periods:
+During the results embargo period: